Quorn, South Australia: Quorn's railways

-Quorn's role as a crossroads was lost when a standard-gauge railway connection was opened between Port Pirie Junction and Port Augusta in 1937, meaning east–west trains bypassed Quorn.
+Quorn lost its role as a crossroads when a standard-gauge railway connection was opened between Port Pirie Junction and Port Augusta in 1937, meaning east–west rail traffic bypassed Quorn.
 However, during World War II, Quorn was a vital service point for trains heading north to Alice Springs, carrying over 1,000,000 troops heading to Darwin and on to Papua New Guinea.
 Train services through Quorn peaked at over 50 per day during and immediately after the period of World War II.
-Services during this time also included coal mined at Leigh Creek being moved to the newly-opened Playford A Power Station in Port Augusta.
+Services during this time also carried coal from Leigh Creek to the newly-opened Playford A Power Station in Port Augusta.

-During the 1950s a new standard gauge line was built that passed on the western side of The Dutchmans Stern, Mount Arden and Mount Eyre, from Stirling North to Brachina and then roughly following the original narrow gauge route through Leigh Creek and to Marree, thus bypassing Quorn.
+During the 1950s a new standard gauge line was built on the western side of The Dutchmans Stern, Mount Arden and Mount Eyre, from Stirling North to Brachina and then roughly following the original narrow gauge route through Leigh Creek and to Marree, thus bypassing Quorn.
 This bypass took away the last railway traffic through the Pichi Richi Pass, and the last major freight traffic through Quorn.
 The only services left operating through Quorn were freight between Peterborough and Hawker.
 As a result, Quorn's importance diminished and eventually in 1980s the railway was completely closed as the last freight was moved to road transport.
 One unusual aspect of the railway working from Peterborough to Quorn and then on to Hawker was the need for the engine to be turned and attached to the opposite end of the train when arriving at Quorn, as it was not a "through" station for the trip from Peterborough to Hawker.

-In 1973, a group of railway enthusiasts assembled with the desire to preserve the unique bridges and stone work built in the previous century that formed the railway through the Pichi Richi Pass between Quorn and Stirling North.
-Thus the Pichi Richi Railway Preservation Society was formed.
+In 1973, a group of railway enthusiasts formed the Pichi Richi Railway Preservation Society to preserve the bridges and stonework of the railway through the Pichi Richi Pass between Quorn and Stirling North.
 Although the intention was to just preserve the railway through the Pichi Richi Pass, they later acquired operable railway rollingstock and locomotives and today provide a tourist railway service through the Pichi Richi Pass from Quorn to Port Augusta.
 There is at least one book by preservationists showing the line in its heyday.